IgorIvkin/sqlite-blobstorage/README.md

     1) ID of blob volume
     2) ID of item inside this volume
 * You have to store this information somewhere.
 Otherwise, you can't get your file!
-* You are provided by a very simple RESTful API to store and get the file.
+* You are provided by a very simple RESTful API to store, delete and get the file.
 Consider this API as learning example mostly.
 It is recommended to expand and adapt the code to your needs.

 ### Configurable values